ByteJuggler/JSONSerializationWithSynopse/readme.txt

-Demo projects to demonstrat an apprent problem with SynCommons.pas.
+Demo projects to demonstrate an apparent problem with ObjectToJSON in SynCommons.pas.